camunda/camunda-docs-static/get-started/content/spring-boot/project-setup.md

 1. Create a new Maven Project in Eclipse
 2. Add the Camunda & Spring Boot dependencies
-3. Add main class as an entry point for launching Spring Boot application.
+3. Add a main class as an entry point for launching the Spring Boot application.

 In the following sections, we go through this process step by step.